-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Trustees. - regular reviews by the Finance monitoring of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - setting targets to measure financial and other performance. - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties. - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees - regular reviews by the Finance Monitoring Pair of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - · identification and management of risks

-The board of Trustees has considered the need for a specific internal audit function and has decided to appoint Williams Giles Professional Services Ltd as internal auditor.
+The Board of Trustees has decided to employ Williams Giles Professional Services Ltd as internal auditor.

-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
+The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the Academy Trust's financial systems.
 In particular the checks carried out in the current period included:

 - Fixed Assets / Inventory.

 - Banking and Cash Handling.

 - Income.

 - Expenditure.

 - Governance and Procedures.

 - Voluntary Fund and Academy Journey.

 - Payroll and Recruitment.

 - Lettings and Income Generation.

 - Financial Monitoring and Reporting.

 - Contracts and Procurement.

-- Academy MealsTesting .

-Three times during the year, the internal auditor reports to the board of Trustees through the Chair of Governors on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities.
+Three times during the year, the internal auditor reports to the board of Trustees through the Chair of Governors on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities and annually prepares an annual summary report to the Chair of Governors outlining the areas reviewed, key findings, recommendations and conclusions to help the Finance Monitoring Pair consider actions and assess year on year progress.

-The internal auditor completed their three audit visits on programme and produced clear, concise reports on their findings.
-In addition to the three visits the auditor has willingly provided advice and support to the finance manager throughout the year.
+The internal auditor completed their audit visits on programme and produced clear, concise reports on their findings.
+In addition to the visits the auditor has willingly provided advice and support to the School Business Manager throughout the year.

-Substantive sample testing did not reveal any serious shortcomings in our systems and controls.
+Sample testing did not reveal any serious shortcomings in our systems and controls.